gschmutz/integration-architecture-workshop/01-environment/README.md

 ## Prepare the Docker Compose configuration

-On your Docker Machine, create a folder `streamingplatform`.
+On your Docker Machine, create a folder `integrationplatform`.

 ```
 mkdir integrationplatform